oneapi-src/oneAPI-samples/Libraries/oneDNN/tutorials/README.md

 >  Notice : Please use Intel oneAPI DevCloud as the environment for jupyter notebook samples. \
 Users can refer to [DevCloud Getting Started](https://devcloud.intel.com/oneapi/get-started/) for using DevCloud \
 Users can use JupyterLab from DevCloud via "One-click Login in", and download samples via "git clone" or the "oneapi-cli" tool \
-Once users are in the JupyterLab with downloaded jupyter notebook samples, they can start following the steps without further installion needed.
+Once users are in the JupyterLab with downloaded jupyter notebook samples, they can start following the steps without further installation needed.